sanskrit-coders/jekyll-site-archived/pages/content/fonts/index.md

 ## Principles
 Several things are required for digitally encoded script to properly appear on the screen.

-- First, the representation should be something one's font files and rendering engines understand.
+- First, the representation of a text should be something one's font files and rendering engines understand.
 Currently, Unicode is the well-entrenched standard.
 - Then, the font should have information about how to render particular code points.
+  - At minimum, a font is a collection of shapes (what each letter should look like -- these days this is typically drawing instructions for the outline of the shape, also possibly programs ("hinting") for specific resolutions).
+But that's not all, a good font should also contain kerning: e.g. when you have "V" followed by "A", the letters should be brought closer together than when you have "V" followed by "T".
+This is subjective and up to the font designer.
+  - Moreover: a font can also contain substitution rules (like GSUB in OpenType): replace "f" followed by "i" with a particular shape, replace "ह" followed by vowel-sign-vocalic-R with another shape.
+  - A font can also contain more and more instructions, like for [positioning](https://docs.microsoft.com/en-us/typography/opentype/spec/gpos), etc.: it is "data" but it is also "code".
+  - Some font formats allow more kinds of instructions / data than others.
+OpenType and Graphite are font formats.
-- Then rendering engines should be able to put the glyphs read from the font dictionary together properly.
+- Then rendering engines should be able to translate a unicode character sequence to a bunch of "images" by looking at instructions from the font.
   - Major *complex-text* rendering software:
     - uniscribe engine or Universal shaping engine in newer version of Windows
     - harfbuzz in Libreoffice, Chrome, Firefox etc..